 Systemic Therapy and Radiation Oncology

 Fox Chase medical oncologists are leaders in the development of systemic therapy for pancreatic cancer using novel agents, vaccines and antibodies.
 This gives our patients unique access to exciting new treatment options before they become commercially available.
 Patients with advanced disease especially may benefit from access to new drugs.
 Radiation therapy and chemotherapy are also used to manage the disease.
 Three-dimensional conformal radiation therapy is used to spare normal tissue from the effects of radiation therapy.

 Tumors of the pancreas, bile ducts and ampulla (the common area where the bile duct and pancreas duct join each other and drain juices into the intestine) can cause yellowing of the eyes and skin (jaundice) if they block the flow of bile from the liver.
 The majority of these patients can be treated non-surgically, using endoscopic techniques.
-Gastroenterologist Jeffrey L. Tokar, MD, performs a procedure called endoscopic retrograde cholangiopancreatography (ERCP).
+Gastroenterologists Jeffrey L. Tokar, MD, and Stephen Heller, MD, perform a procedure called endoscopic retrograde cholangiopancreatography (ERCP).
 During this procedure, plastic or metal stents can be placed in the bile ducts to restore bile flow and resolve jaundice.
-In certain situations, Dr. Tokar can remove tumors of the ampulla, eliminating the need for a more radical and invasive surgical procedure.
+In certain situations, They can remove tumors of the ampulla, eliminating the need for a more radical and invasive surgical procedure.

 Improving Outcomes for Patients with Pancreatic Cancer

 Fox Chase physicians are currently developing treatments combining radiation, new types of chemotherapy, and surgery to improve patient outcome.
 In addition, novel treatments directed at genetic targets are being developed by Fox Chase clinical scientists.